boon-keng/mini-project/README.md

     - Policies that make them do it right
     - Something that UN can implement for other nation

-- Shared Socioeconomic Pathway
+- Shared Socioeconomic Pathway (scenarios of projected socioeconomic global changes up to 2100)
-    - ARIMA model - forecast for 50 (continent data - explain why we did not use country data)
+    - ARIMA model - forecast for 2050 (continent data - explain why we did not use country data)
     - ARIMA - time-forecast, SARIMA - seasonal-forecast
     - Most likely to hit or not hit the target?
     - Drop 2020 cause black swan
     - Show auto-regression plot

 - What can we do from the lessons learnt above^?
-    - Such as adopt policies from
+    - Such as adopt policies from South America

 __New Flow__